Bethany Hamilton

-Bethany Meilani Hamilton (born February 8, 1990) is an American professional surfer and writer who survived a 2003 shark attack in which her left arm was bitten off and who ultimately returned to professional surfing.
-She wrote about her experience in the 2004 autobiography, Soul Surfer: A True Story of Faith, Family, and Fighting to Get Back on the Board, which was adapted into the 2011 feature film, Soul Surfer, in which she attributes her strength to her Christian faith.
-She was also the subject of a 2018 documentary, Bethany Hamilton: Unstoppable, which discusses her marriage to Adam Dirks and how marriage and motherhood have affected her professional surfing career.
+Bethany Meilani Hamilton (born February 8, 1990) is an American professional surfer and writer.
+On October 31, 2003, she survived a shark attack in which her left arm was bitten off; ultimately, she returned to professional surfing and wrote about her experiences in the 2004 autobiography, Soul Surfer: A True Story of Faith, Family, and Fighting to Get Back on the Board.
+The book was adapted into the 2011 feature film, Soul Surfer.
+Hamilton attributes her strength to her Christian faith.

+Hamilton is also the subject of a 2018 documentary, Bethany Hamilton: Unstoppable, in which she discusses how marriage and motherhood have affected her professional surfing career.

 Early life

 Hamilton was born on February 8, 1990, to Tom and Cheri Hamilton in Lihue, Hawaii.
-She has two older brothers named Noah and Timothy.
-After learning how to surf at the age of three, she began surfing competitively at the age of eight and gained her first sponsorship by age ten.
-She was home-schooled from sixth grade through high school by her mother, a housewife.
-Her father was a waiter at a town café.
-She is a Christian.
+She has two older brothers, Noah and Timothy.
+After learning how to surf at the age of three, Hamilton began surfing competitively at the age of eight and gained her first sponsorship by age 10.
+Hamilton was home-schooled from sixth grade through high school by her mother, a housewife, while her father was a waiter at a town café.